 Habitat and Distribution of the Bar-bellied Pitta.

-This bird prefers moist habitats, often near streams, small rivers, or shaded valleys where insects and earthworms are abundant.
-It usually lives from sea level to about 800 meters, with most records below 600 - 700 meters, and only rarely occurs near 1,000 meters in low hills or limestone areas.
+The species can also live in secondary forest or lightly disturbed woodland if the ground vegetation stays dense.
+It prefers moist areas, especially near streams, small rivers, or shaded valleys where insects and earthworms are common.
+It usually occurs from sea level to about 800 meters, with most records below 600 - 700 meters.

 Global Distribution